utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 warning: false
 ---

-A mock server simulates the behavior of a real API by returning predefined data in response to different scenarios.
-Create a mock server to test or integrate with an API before it's production ready or without using production data.
+A _mock server_ simulates the behavior of a real API by returning predefined data in response to different scenarios.
+Create a mock server to test or integrate with an API before it's production ready without using production data.

 Postman provides several ways to create a mock server.
 Create a mock server from scratch to define all the endpoints and scenarios yourself.
 Or use a template to create a fully configured mock server and start using it right away.
 You can also create a mock server from a collection, an API, or the Postman History.